StratiFi/api-docs/README.md

 If you'd prefer to use Docker, instructions are available [in the wiki](https://github.com/lord/slate/wiki/Docker).

 ### Deployment
-This deploys your changes to [http://stratifi.github.io/slate](http://stratifi.github.io/slate).
+This deploys your changes to [http://stratifi.github.io/slate](http://stratifi.github.io/slate), **no matter which branch you are on locally**.

 ```
 # run this in the root of the project
 ./deploy.sh
 ```

 ### Note on JavaScript Runtime